5 Best Breakfast Foods to Boost Your Metabolism, Say Experts

 “Your gut bacteria are responsible for breaking down the fiber and producing chemicals called short-chain fatty acids, which benefit your metabolism and improve blood sugar control,” Lord adds.

-Oats also contain resistant starch, which passes through your small intestine without getting digested — and research shows that this type of starch helps you to stay full for longer.
-However, it’s worth noting that the less processed the oats are, the more resistant starch they have — which is why it’s advisable to opt for steel-cut oats the over instant kind.
-Also, cooking your oatmeal can reduce the resistant starch content — so, consider making overnight oats with cold milk instead or simply letting them cool before chowing down.
+Oats also contain resistant starch, which passes through your small intestine without being digested — and research shows that this type of starch helps you to stay full for longer.
+However, it’s worth noting that the less processed the oats are, the more resistant starch they have, which is why it’s advisable to opt for steel-cut or old fashioned oats over instant.
+Also, cooking your oatmeal can reduce the resistant starch content, making overnight oats an attractive option.

-Eva De Angelis, RD and nutrition writer for HealthCanal, suggests adding high-fiber toppings like nuts and seeds to your oatmeal for further metabolism-boosting perks.
+Dietitian Eva De Angelis suggests adding high-fiber toppings like nuts and seeds to your oatmeal for further metabolism-boosting perks.

 3. Greek yogurt

-Blanca Garcia, RDN, a nutrition specialist at HealthCanal, says it’s also important to consider how breakfast foods can affect your blood sugar levels.
+It’s also important to consider how breakfast foods can affect your blood sugar levels, says dietitian Blanca Garcia.
 Foods that are low on the glycemic index (GI) provide a slower and more gradual release of glucose, keeping your fullness and energy levels balanced between meals.
 Greek yogurt — as long as doesn’t contain a lot of added sugar — is a low-GI food.

-“Yogurt is probably one of the most popular breakfast choices for those who want to lose weight because of its protein and probiotics content,” says Gervacio.
+“Yogurt is probably one of the most popular breakfast choices for those who want to lose weight because of its protein and probiotics content,” Gervacio says.
 “Yogurt has millions of good bacteria to improve digestion by balancing out the microflora in the gut.
 Probiotics are also known to aid in the release of certain hormones known to reduce appetite.”

 That might help to explain why studies have shown that diets high in calcium from dairy can support weight loss.

-Choose low-fat plain Greek yogurt for maximum metabolism-revving benefits, says De Angelis, and then use fiber-rich berries to add flavor.
+Choose plain Greek yogurt for maximum metabolism-revving benefits, says De Angelis, and then add fiber-rich berries for flavor.

 Related: 7 Healthy Breakfast Ideas That Take 15 Minutes or Less